George Udny (planter)

 (Robert) George Udny (c.
 1760–1830) was a British planter in India, who later was employed by the Bengal Civil Service.
 He was a supporter of the Baptist missionaries Rev. John Thomas and William Carey.

 Background

 He was the son of Ernest and Sarah Udny, and nephew of Robert Udny.
 There was a strong West Indian background: Robert Udny owned enslaved people and a sugar plantation on Grenada, and Ernest, of Aberdeen and Calaveny, Grenada, died on the island.
-George Udny was born 1759/60, and in 1778 became a writer in Bengal in the British East India Company.
+George Udny was born 1759/60, and in 1778 became a writer (clerk) in the British East India Company in Bengal.